Too Much Protein In Hair: How To Fix It

 - Amino acids

 If you have protein sensitivity, avoid using protein products for a while.
-Excess protein buildup affects all types of hair, especially low-porosity hair (type 3 and 4).
+Excess protein buildup affects all types of hair, especially low-porosityi XIt is the flexibility to absorb and preserve moisture and other products affected by the outermost layer of the hair. hair (type 3 and 4).
 Low porosity hair cannot absorb water easily, and using protein-rich products can further prevent water absorption, causing hair breakage.

 Here are some signs of protein overload in your hair.